P-ict0/Dynamic-Web-Scraper/README.md

   - `-vv`: DEBUG
   - Default: WARNING

+- `--quiet, -q`: Optional Suppress all notifications, only get output in the console

 _Note: The results will be appended to the specified JSON file, creating a historical data log if run repeatedly._